 What Works Well

 Tool annotations are enterprise-smart.
 Every tool has metadata: destructive, idempotent, readOnly, secret, localRequired, openWorld.
 MCP clients can use these to auto-approve safe operations and gate dangerous ones.
 The secret annotation triggers user confirmation (elicitation) before exposing credentials.
-This is the kind of safety layer that matters when agents have access to production infrastructure.

 The best practices tools are unusual and useful.
 Most cloud MCP servers give you CRUD for resources.
 Azure MCP also includes azure bestpractices get, azure bestpractices ai app, and azureterraformbestpractices — tools that provide architectural guidance, not just API access.
-Your agent can check best practices before deploying, which is genuinely novel.

 Authentication and authorization are first-class.
 Entra ID + RBAC + per-tool annotations means this integrates with how enterprises actually manage access.
 The read-only mode is perfect for read-only agents that should never modify infrastructure.
+Remote mode supports multiple authentication approaches for environment alignment.

 What Doesn’t Work Well

-The monorepo star count is modest.
-2,800 stars vs. AWS’s 8,500 and Google’s 3,400 (plus 13,500 for the Toolbox).
+The monorepo star count is still modest.
+3,084 stars (up from 2,800) vs. AWS’s ~8,900 and Google’s 3,400+ (plus 13,500 for the Toolbox).
 Microsoft’s MCP ecosystem hasn’t captured community enthusiasm at the same level, despite being technically comprehensive.
+The 2.0 release should help.

 Enterprise features can be friction.
 Elicitation prompts mean sensitive operations pause for user confirmation.
 Great for security, but agents in automated pipelines will hit walls unless you explicitly disable safety features (which Microsoft warns against).
 The enterprise-first design has trade-offs for autonomous agent workflows.